-The type hierarchy is captured by the SubOf $\subseteq OB \times OB$ relation; with the intuition:
+The type hierarchy is captured by the SubOf $\subseteq \mathcal{OB} \times \mathcal{OB}$ relation; with the intuition:

+'''

-if x SubOf y then 'the population of type x is a subset of the population of y'
+if xSubOf y then 'the population of type x is subset of the population of y'

+'''

-An example of a small type hierarchy was already shown in the banking example, where we had: Long Term Deposit $\subseteq$ Term Deposit.
+An example of a small type hierarchy was already shown in the banking example, where we had: Long Term Deposit Term Deposit.
 We shall see that some properties in such a hierarchy are inherited upwards towards the top of the type hierarchy, whereas other properties are inherited downwards.
-Usually type based properties are inherited downwards, whereas population based properties will be inherited upwards.
-For a more detailed discussion refer to e.g. [HW93, BBMP95].
+Usually, type-based properties are inherited downwards, whereas population based properties will be inherited upwards.
+For a more detailed discussion refer to, e.g. [28, 5].

 The type hierarchies as used in the CDM Kernel are more general and liberal than the ones used in the original ORM Kernel.
-The liberality of our current approach is mainly inspired by the category theoretic definitions of the semantics of data modelling techniques as can be found in e.g. [FHL97, LH96].
-Please note again that one can always limit the freedom of type hierarchies to comply with less liberal approaches like ORM, EER, or PSM, by using extra (optional) axioms.
+The liberality of our current approach is mainly inspired by the category theoretic definitions of the semantics of data modelling techniques as can be found in, e.g. [23, 36].
+Please note again that one can always limit the freedom of type hierarchies to comply with less liberal approaches like ORM EER or PSM, by using extra (optional) axioms.

-3.2.3 Type clustering
+3.2.3.
+Type clustering